chef-boneyard/chef-rfc/new/load-and-converge.md

 likely to catch early: *not* specifying attributes is not among the first things people test.

-In the proposed system, When an attribute defaults to the *current* value, the code above will not overwrite the file at all.
+In the proposed system, when an attribute defaults to the *current* value, the code above will not overwrite the file at all.

 #### Use Case: creating a resource